 Another two centuries will pass before Riverside's claim-to-fame arrives, but that hasn't stopped this town from cashing in now on its future good fortune.

 James T. Kirk, captain of the starship Enterprise, will be born in Riverside on March 22, 2228.
 A plaque behind a former barber shop marks the spot for present (and future) fans.
 Riverside wanted to put up a bronze James T. Kirk bust, but Paramount wanted $40K to license the image.
-Instead, a scale model of the "USS Riverside," which bears a remarkable (but not legally indemnible) resemblance to the USS Enterprise, is docked in the town square.
+Instead, a scale model of the "USS Riverside," which bears a remarkable (but not legally indemnible) resemblance to the USS Enterprise, is docked in the town park.

-Now that Riverside's claim has been nailed down, the real challenge begins.
-Riverside must breed Kirk!
+Now that Riverside's claim has been nailed down, the real challenge begins: Riverside must breed Kirk.
 This is a farm community; its people know about husbandry.
 Go to it, Riverside; where no man has gone before, if you must, but go!
 Invite Nobel Laureates and war heroes to move in and impregnate your women.
 And, just to be on the safe side, change the last name of everyone in town to Kirk.